 Can a seller refuse to pay commissions?

-In most cases, sellers can't refuse to pay a buyer's agent if it's agreed upon in a contract.
+In most cases, sellers can't refuse to pay real estate commission if agreed upon in a contract.

 If you've committed to paying the buyer's agent fee in a document like a signed purchase and sale agreement, you're legally bound to fulfill this obligation.
 Refusing to do so could lead to contract breaches and potential lawsuits.